Friday 11 April 1941

 |Wirth's circus, Sydney, Australia, April 11, 1941 (National Film & Sound Archive).|

 Troop Convoy US 10 is forming up in Australia and New Zealand.
-Today, 81,235 ton converted liner Queen Mary joins the convoy at Sydney.
-The Queen Mary isn't even the largest ship in the convoy, that honor goes to 83,673 ton Queen Elizabeth.
-There are several other large converted liners in Convoy US 10: 43,450 ton Ile De France, 35,739 ton Mauretania, and 36,287 ton Nieuw Amsterdam.
-These ships will head to different destination with the Nieuw Amsterdam, for instance, going to Singapore and the others going to Colombo and thence Suez.
+Today, 81,235-ton converted liner Queen Mary joins the convoy at Sydney.
+The Queen Mary isn't even the largest ship in the convoy, that honor goes to 83,673-ton Queen Elizabeth.
+There are several other large converted liners in Convoy US 10: 43,450-ton Ile De France, 35,739-ton Mauretania, and 36,287-ton Nieuw Amsterdam.
+These ships will disperse toward their own destinations with the Nieuw Amsterdam, for instance, going to Singapore and the others going to Colombo and thence Suez.
 Another convoy departs Madras today heading for Singapore, and a third, Convoy BM6, departs from Madras bound for Malaya.

 |Manufacturing Bofors antiaircraft guns, Hamilton, Ontario, 11 April 1941 (Gordon W. Powley, Reference Code: C 109-2-0-18 Archives of Ontario, I0008800).|

 Italian/Croatian Relations: Now that he is the leader of an independent state and not just a loudmouth in exile, Ante Pavelić has the standing to meet with Mussolini.
 Previously Mussolini went many months without deigning to meet with Pavelic, who was camped out in Florence.
 Now, the two men meet as leaders and discuss Italian recognition of Croatia.

 Soviet/Chinese Relations: Soviet Ambassador to the Chungking government Panyushkin meets with Chiang Kai-shek and affirms that the USSR is not supporting Japan.